 If progress is not happening as we would like, it is important to review virtually every aspect of our approach to learning the skills that enable to improve our level.
 It is not easy to do that by oneself.
 Of course, there are the very few who manage to do it by themselves.
 Do note though, it is the very few!

 Games and habits

 There are a few keys to becoming a better language learner.
-At the top of the list would be to become more attentive to whatever you see, here or do.
+At the top of the list would be to become more attentive to whatever you see, hear or do.
 Every great language learner you will find is very switched on, fully engaged in and attentive to whatever they are doing.
-Becoming an active learner is right up there to ensuring this happens.
+Becoming an active learner is right up there to ensure this happens.

 One way to do this is to adopt ways of learning that require you to be pro-active with what you do.
 (Scattered throughout this site you will find numerous examples of this.)
 One suggestion I have here is to not write translated meanings of vocabulary into your workbook.
 Instead write full, meaning packed sentences using the word you are learning in the target language.
 Make these sentences as personal as you can, as that way you are more invested.

 Work at it for a while and see what changes.
 Changes don’t usually come easily, so expect some resistance as there is more effort required and the rewards are not readily visible.
 Stick with it for a while and you will see that your thinking will change, as the way you confront new vocabulary.
 There will be many benefits to this, just changing one way you work

 After you have tried one such change for a while, and start to find it doing it easier, try another change.
 Only do the changes one at a time and then you will be clearly able to see the improvements you have experienced and the source of them.